 UK: Think-tank blames celebrity chefs for 'food poverty'

+Demos, a leftwing think-tank has suggested that celebrity chefs are partly to blame for accelerating 'food poverty' among the less wealthy.
 According to a report in the Financial Times, supermarkets are concentrating on fashionable foods and trendy ingredients recommended by celebrity chefs, "creating a culture that denies the poor access to a nutritious diet".

 Get full access to all content, just $1 for 30 days

 just-food gives you the widest food market coverage.

 Paid just-food members have unlimited access to all our exclusive content - including 17 years of archives.

 I am so confident you will love complete access to our content that today I can offer you 30 days access for $1.

 It’s our best ever membership offer – just for you.

 - Danone's Q1: four things to learn